This is the second of a series of posts on worldview theory and implications for faith.

 (Gospel of Mark, Chapter 4)

 From a worldview perspective, this makes perfect sense again.
 In particular, consider converts who become Christian later in life.
 Their enthusiasm is boundless.
 They have the answer for everything.
 They have made the faith choice, and their new perspective is exciting.
+The experience of the Holy Spirit is exhilarating.
 But they haven’t done the *work* of faith — that of building those strong connections between the grains of sand, and of fitting all the pieces together.
-Worse, because the connections and reasoning that a coherent worldview is built on takes time and modification their connections are slapdash and poorly formed.
+Worse, because the connections that a coherent worldview is built on takes time and modification, the connections that do exist may be a bit slapdash and poorly or incompletely formed.
 Their worldview quickly changes from sand to a brittle crust, but that granite of the mature Christian is years away.
 During this early period, it can become challenged before it can truly solidify.
-When that challenge happens, it breaks apart and everything collapses.
+If that happens, and there’s no mentor, pastor, or church to provide additional support, it can break apart and everything collapses.
 There’s is a huge flame-out.

-This is why, I believe the church is so important, and I will discuss this in a later post.
-The church provides the absolutely necessary worldview structural support that is necessary to get a spiritually young Christian through this time.
+This is why I believe the church is so important.
+I will discuss this in a later post.
+The church provides the worldview structural support that is necessary to get a spiritually young Christian through these early challenges.

 3.2 The cultural/nominal Christian — accommodation and the secular worldview